 Seal up the outlet gaps.

 The National Research Council (NRC) of Canada has done exhaustive testing of outlet placement and the potential reduction of soundproofing.
 The study IRC-IR-772 conducted by Dr. T.R.T.
 Nightingale concludes:

-Avoid installing electrical boxes in the same stud cavity
+Avoid installing multiple electrical boxes in the same stud cavity.

 - Seal the outside surface of the outlet box with a heavy putty pad, latex sealant, or use a plastic electrical box designed for use in vapor barriers (they're sealed).

 - Seal the junction of the drywall and electrical box with caulk or a foam energy-saving gasket.

 - Make sure the wall in insulated and that the insulation is tucked in behind the electrical box.